elugens/hello-javascript/docs/the-javascript-language/javascript-fundamentals/basic-math-operators-in-javascript.md

 Source: <https://javascript.info/operators#numeric-conversion-unary>

-**Question:** **If, you have two strings and you want to sum up the two values.
-What process would you use to convert both strings to numbers to ensure that they are not concatenated as a string?**
+### If, you have two strings and you want to sum up the two values.
+What process would you use to convert both strings to numbers to ensure that they are not concatenated as a string?

 **Interview Answer:** We can use unary plus or the number object to convert the strings to numbers and then attempt to sum the two values.